 The LEAD Act™

-A statewide initiative designed to ensure coordinated prevention, response, and training for autism-related elopement.
+A statewide initiative designed to ensure coordinated prevention, response, and training for lifespan-related elopement for individuals with autism, dementia, and other intellectual or cognitive disabilities

 Key Components

-• Increase awareness through education, outreach, and community engagement
+• Increase awareness through education, outreach, support, and community engagement

-• Provide mandatory training for school staff and first responders
+• Provide mandatory training for care setting staff and first responders

-• Expand access to assistive safety technology, and family resources
+• Increase awareness and improve access to assistive safety technology and family support resources

-• Ensure accountability through annual data collection and progress reporting
+• Strengthen statewide visibility into elopement incidents through annual data collection and progress reporting

 Please Note: This is an estimated figure compiled from various data sources.
 A key pillar of The LEAD Act™ is establishing stronger, more transparent data-collection systems to ensure reliable statewide reporting.